Palisar/Idempwanna/AcceptanceCriteria.md

 # Idempotency Package - Acceptance Criteria

 ## Overview
-This document outlines the acceptance criteria for a .NET 9 NuGet package that provides idempotency support for ASP.NET applications.
+This document outlines the acceptance criteria for a .NET 8 & 9 NuGet package that provides idempotency support for ASP.NET applications.
 The package will help ensure that operations can be safely retried without unintended side effects.

 ## Core Requirements

 ### 1. Basic Functionality
 - [ ] Support for marking HTTP endpoints as idempotent via attributes
 - [ ] Automatic handling of duplicate requests with the same idempotency key
-- [ ] Configurable idempotency key handling (header, query parameter, or custom)
+- [x] Configurable idempotency key handling (header, query parameter, parameter-based, or custom)
 - [ ] Support for both synchronous and asynchronous endpoints
 - [ ] Automatic response caching for successful operations